HerzScheisse/openhab-addons/bundles/org.openhab.binding.surepetcare/README.md

 ## Getting started /  Discovery

 The binding consists of a Bridge (the API connection), and a number of Things, which relates to the individual hardware devices and pets.
-SurePetCare things can be configured either through the online configuration utility via discovery, or manually through a 'surepetcare.things' configuration file.
+Sure Petcare things can be configured either through the online configuration utility via discovery, or manually through a 'surepetcare.things' configuration file.
 The Bridge will not be autodiscovered and must be added manually.
 This can be done via bridge thing configuration file or via PaperUI.
-That is because the Sure PetCare API requires authentication credentials to communicate with the service.
+That is because the Sure Petcare API requires authentication credentials to communicate with the service.

 After adding the Bridge, it will go ONLINE, and after a short while, the discovery process for household, devices and pets will start.
 When new hardware is discovered it will appear in the Inbox.